 As an American, it’s easy for me to travel the world.
-My dollar goes far (though not as far as it used to) and I only have to worry about visas to a few countries around the world.
-Yet not everyone is blessed with a golden passport (EU, British, Canadian, Australian, and New Zealand passports fall under this scope, too) and it can be very hard to not only save money for travel but also obtain a visa to most countries around the world.
-And so today, we talk to Vikram and Ishwinder, an Indian couple who not only managed to save money for their round the world trip, but also navigated the tough process of getting tourist visas with an Indian passport.
+My dollar goes far (though not as far as it used to), and I only have to worry about visas to a few countries around the world.
+Yet not everyone is blessed with a golden passport (EU, British, Canadian, Australian, and New Zealand passports fall under this description, too), and it can be very hard to not only save money for travel but also obtain a visa to most countries around the world.
+And so today, we talk to Vikram and Ishwinder, an Indian couple who not only managed to save money for their round-the-world trip but also navigated the tough process of getting tourist visas with an Indian passport.

 Nomadic Matt: Tell everyone about yourselves!

 Vikram: We are an Indian couple in our late 20s that loves to travel.
 I am from a city called Aurangabad, close to Mumbai, while Ishwinder is from New Delhi.
 We were both working in London when we decided to get married in January 2012.
 Within a year we decided to quit our jobs, sell what little we owned, and travel the world.
 We have been on the road for 15 months now.
 We have traveled to 25 countries and want to travel until the last bit of our savings runs out.
 We started Empty Rucksack to share our experiences and send our love and inspiration to people who also dream of travel.